Traction-Rec/recrec/README.md

 # Recrec

-Reconcile transactions from your local system with Vantiv.
+Reconcile transactions between Vantiv and an integrator like Traction Rec.

 ## Build